Axia-Tech/AXIA-wiki/docs/general/ledger.md

   the Nano X).
 - Ledger Live is installed and at version 2.1 or newer (see settings -> about to find out if you're up to date).
-- A Chromium-based web browser is installed that you can use to access [AXIACoin-JS Apps][].
+- A Chromium-based web browser is installed that you can use to access [AXIA-JS Apps][].

 ## Installing the Ledger Application